 Research has shown that programs that participate in the voluntary accreditation process are typically of higher quality because the accreditation standards exceed the mandatory regulations required by the State of Wisconsin.

-The PSL is currently accredited by the City of Madison Office of Community Services.
+The CDL is currently accredited by the City of Madison Office of Community Services.

 Resources on best practices in Early Childhood Education: